Bergvca/bergvca.github.io/about.md

 permalink: /about/
 ---

 My name is Chris van den Berg.
-I'm a Data Scientist who loves to build stuff.
+I'm a Full Stack Data Developer who loves to build stuff.
 This blog is created to share some of the ideas and side projects
 I've worked on.